Business & Technology

 With Intent-based Segmentation in place, organizations can intelligently segment network and infrastructure assets irrespective of their location (on-premise and across multiple clouds) in accordance with the business intent such as reducing risk, addressing compliance, and more.
 Dynamic and granular access control is then established by continuously monitoring the trust-level of users and devices and adapting the security policy accordingly.
 High-performance advanced security is implemented to protect critical IT assets and ensure quick detection and prevention of threats using comprehensive analytics and integrated automation.

-Achieving business intent enables CIOs to fullfill their fiduciary duty to digitally transform and tear down walls that inhibit business growth while protecting all critical digital data, network resources, and infrastructure.
+Achieving business intent enables CIOs to fulfill their fiduciary duty to digitally transform and tear down walls that inhibit business growth while protecting all critical digital data, network resources, and infrastructure.
 Intent-based Segmentation also allows a CIO to build a security framework that helps improve security posture, mitigate risks, and achieve compliance.
 This, in turn, allows organizations to cost-effectively create various operating domains, achieve full visibility, and implement consistent security policy for operational efficiency.

 To help organizations meet those goals, Fortinet today announced, a new series of high-performance FortiGate Next-Generation Firewalls (NGFWs), comprised of the FortiGate 3600E, FortiGate 3400E, FortiGate 600E, and FortiGate 400E Series that enable organizations to implement Intent-based Segmentation deep into their security architecture.